's answer to the long-running NBC

 - An Aesop: Like most family sitcoms, most episodes had these.

 - Balloonacy: The show's opening credits included a sequence of still photos showing Webster being lifted by a bunch of balloons and then caught by the Papadopouloses.
+Later episodes used a "balloon"-type font to spell out the show's title and other opening credits.

 - Catch Phrase: Not so much a phrase, but Webster's trademark "chipmunk" laugh.
 Frequently when something humored him, but just as often after the episode's moral.